vanhoangkha/000133-LambdaWriteReadListDynamoDB/content/2-create-lambda-functions/2-2-create-upload-function/_index.md

 ![CreateFunction](/images/2-2-create-upload-function/2-2-create-upload-function-3.png?featherlight=false&width=90pc)

-The above code executes to get the environment variable **TABLE_NAME** and event data.
+The above code executes to get the environment variables: **TABLE_NAME** and data of request.
 Then add each item to the DynamoDB table.

 5. We need to add an environment variable to the function.
 Click the **Configuration** tab, then select **Environment variables** in the left menu.
 Press **Edit**